evoldoers/machineboss/README.md

 - [list of sequence-pairs](https://github.com/ihh/bossmachine/blob/master/t/io/seqpairlist.json) for model-fitting and alignment
 - [constraints](https://github.com/ihh/bossmachine/blob/master/t/io/constraints.json) for model fitting.
 This file specifies the constraints `a+b=1` and `x+y+z=1`
 	- see also [this file](https://github.com/ihh/bossmachine/blob/master/t/io/pqcons.json) whose constraint `p+q=1` can be used to fit the binary symmetric channel, above

+## Command-line interface

+Boss Machine has an associated command-line tool that makes most transducer operations available through its arguments, defining a small expression language for weighted automata.

 ## Command-line usage